 - Work with the President of the Treasury Board and the Minister of Families, Children and Social Development, who is responsible for Service Canada, to establish new performance standards and set up a mechanism to conduct rigorous assessments of the performance of key government services and report findings publicly.
 As well, support the President of the Treasury Board in the development of a new service strategy that aims to create a single online window for all government services with new performance standards.

-- Support the Minister of Employment, Workforce Development and Labour to restore a fair and balanced approach to organized labour by repealing Bills C-377 and C-525 and implementing a modern Fair Wages Policy.
+- Support the Minister of Employment, Workforce Development and Labour to implement a modern Fair Wages Policy.

-I expect you to work closely with your Deputy Minister and his or her senior officials to ensure that the ongoing work of your department is undertaken in a professional manner and that decisions are made in the public interest.
-Your Deputy Minister will brief you on issues your department may be facing that may require decisions to be made quickly.
-It is my expectation that you will apply our values and principles to these decisions, so that issues facing your department are dealt with in a timely and responsible manner, and in a way that is consistent with the overall direction of our government.
+I expect you to work closely with your deputies and their senior officials to ensure that the ongoing work of your departments is undertaken in a professional manner and that decisions are made in the public interest.
+Your deputies will brief you on issues your departments may be facing that may require decisions to be made quickly.
+It is my expectation that you will apply our values and principles to these decisions, so that issues facing your departments are dealt with in a timely and responsible manner, and in a way that is consistent with the overall direction of our government.

 Our ability, as a government, to successfully implement our platform depends on our ability to thoughtfully consider the professional, non-partisan advice of public servants.
 Each and every time a government employee comes to work, they do so in service to Canada, with a goal of improving our country and the lives of all Canadians.
-I expect you to establish a collaborative working relationship with your Deputy Minister, whose role, and the role of public servants under his or her direction, is to support you in the performance of your responsibilities.
+I expect you to establish a collaborative working relationship with your deputies, whose roles, and the role of public servants under their direction, are to support you in the performance of your responsibilities.

 We have committed to an open, honest government that is accountable to Canadians, lives up to the highest ethical standards, and applies the utmost care and prudence in the handling of public funds.
 I expect you to embody these values in your work and observe the highest ethical standards in everything you do.
 When dealing with our Cabinet colleagues, Parliament, stakeholders, or the public, it is important that your behaviour and decisions meet Canadians’ well-founded expectations of our government.
 I want Canadians to look on their own government with pride and trust.

 As Minister, you must ensure that you are aware of and fully compliant with the Conflict of Interest Act and Treasury Board policies and guidelines.
-You will be provided with a copy of Open and Accountable Government to assist you as you undertake your responsibilities.
+Open and Accountable Government has been developed to assist you as you undertake your responsibilities.
 I ask that you carefully read it and ensure that your staff does so as well.
 I draw your attention in particular to the Ethical Guidelines set out in Annex A of that document, which apply to you and your staff.
 As noted in the Guidelines, you must uphold the highest standards of honesty and impartiality, and both the performance of your official duties and the arrangement of your private affairs should bear the closest public scrutiny.
 This is an obligation that is not fully discharged by simply acting within the law.
 Please also review the areas of Open and Accountable Government that we have expanded or strengthened, including the guidance on non-partisan use of departmental communications resources and the new code of conduct for exempt staff.

 I am deeply grateful to have this opportunity to serve with you as we build an even greater country.
 Together, we will work tirelessly to honour the trust Canadians have given us.